Literature: Childe Rowland

 - Changeling Tale: Burd Ellens is abducted by elves, although not substituted with a changeling.

-- Distressed Damsel: Burd Ellen.
+- Damsel in Distress: Burd Ellen.

 - Distressed Dudes: Childe Rowland's brothers who try to rescue Burd Ellen and are put into a magic coma by the Elf King.

 - The Fair Folk: The elves of "Childe Rowland" are clearly bad.

 - Food Chains: Rowland is warned by Merlin that to eat so much as a bite in Elfland will prevent him forever to return.

 - Girl in the Tower: Burd Ellen is held captive in the Dark Tower.